 I highly encourage everyone to take a trip to Gran Canaria because the island is well-worth exploring.
 However, I know that isn’t always possible for everyone.
 Lucky for you, I picked up a great recipe for Canary Island mojo sauce…though this recipe makes a red mojo.
 Make it at home to add some Canaria zing to your food!

-1 teaspoon of cumin seeds (use ground cumin in a pinch)
+- 1 tsp cumin seed, use ground cumin in a pinch

 Want to learn how to make Spanish Paella?
 Click Here!

 If you decide to make this recipe, I’d love to know how it turned out!

 Comment below and send me a photo!

 Pin Me, Please!